 Adapted to Dryness: C4 and CAM Plants

-Most plants use CO2 directly from the air and carbon fixation occurs when rubisco adds CO2 to RuBP, resulting in a stable three-carbon intermediate compound.
+Most plants use CO2 directly from the air, and carbon fixation occurs when rubisco adds CO2 to RuBP, resulting in a stable three-carbon intermediate compound.
 Such plants are called C3 plants because of this.
-However, in hot, dry weather, C3 plants tend to close their stomata which prevents water loss but also prevents CO2 from entering the leaf and this slows photosynthesis.
-The O2 from the light reactions also accumulate, which creates another problem.
+However, in hot, dry weather, C3 plants tend to close their stomata which prevents water loss but also prevents CO2 from entering the leaf, and this slows photosynthesis.
+The O2 from the light reactions also accumulates, which creates another problem.

-As O2 builds up in the leaf, rubisco adds it instead of CO2 to RuBP.
-The two-carbon product of this reaction is broken down in the cell in a process called photorespiration but unlike cellular respiration, it uses ATP instead of creating it and unlike photosynthesis, it yields no sugar.
+As O2 builds up in the leaf, rubisco adds the O2 instead of CO2 to RuBP.
+The two-carbon product of this reaction is broken down in the cell in a process called photorespiration, but unlike cellular respiration, it uses ATP instead of creating it, and unlike photosynthesis, it yields no sugar.